dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ### Building the vocabulary

+Create a utility (a function or a class) that goes through the training text and creates a *vocabulary*: a mapping from token strings to integers.

+In addition, the vocabulary should contain 3 special symbols:
+- a symbol for previously unseen or low-frequency tokens,
+- a symbol we will put at the beginning of each paragraph,
+- a symbol we will put at the end of each paragraph.

+The total size of the vocabulary (including the 3 symbols) should be at most `max_voc_size`, which is is a user-specified hyperparameter.
+If the number of unique tokens in the text is greater than `max_voc_size`, then use the most frequent ones.

-**Sanity check**: make sure that
+**Sanity check**: after creating the vocabulary, make sure that
 - the size of your vocabulary is not greater than the max vocabulary size you specified,
-- the 3 special symbols exist in the vocabulary
+- the 3 special symbols exist in the vocabulary and that they don't coincide with any real words,
 - that some highly frequent English word (e.g. "the") is mapped to a small integer

 ### Encoding the texts